 Check out videos on the Garden's YouTube page:

 Publishing research results is an important part of the scientific process and numerous students have worked with their mentors following the official completion of their internship to publish papers.
-This includes:
+Selected papers include:

 Barak, R., T. Lichtenberger*, A. Wellman-Houde*, A. T. Kramer, and D. J. Larkin.
 2018.
 Cracking the case: Seed traits and phylogeny predict time to germination in prairie restoration species.
 Ecology and Evolution 00:1-12.